 According to the size and complexity of your electricity connection we will either require a single payment covering the full Connection Charge or we may allow you to split the charge into a number of smaller payments in line with our incidence of expenditure.

-For simple service connections or small projects, where our work is relatively straight forward and can be completed in a short period of time, payment must be made in full on acceptance of the Connection/POC Offer.
-When you accept the Offer we will contact you to agree a date to undertake the work and discuss any other pre-requisites that may be necessary, e.g. obtaining consents or wayleaves and on-site civil works.
+For simple service connections or small projects, where our work is relatively straight forward and can be completed in a short period of time, payment must be made in full on acceptance of the Connection/Point of Connection Offer.

 In the case of a phased development, or connections requiring major electrical infrastructure, e.g. a housing estate, large commercial development, or large generator, the Connection Charge may be payable in stages.
-An initial stage payment (see below) will be required at the time you accept the Connection/POC Offer and further payments will be required by instalment to coincide with our anticipated incidence of expenditure.
+An initial stage payment will be required at the time you accept the Connection/Point of Connection Offer and further payments will be required by instalment to coincide with our anticipated incidence of expenditure.

 Initial stage payment